ironstar-io/tokaido/README.md

-# 🚅 TOKAIDO by Ironstar
+# 🚅 Tokaido by Ironstar

 A command line utility for quickly and painlessly spinning up your Drupal environment